mcoviello29/a/README.md

 This project contains a simple Lua script that teleports your vehicle to a random **crash** location in BeamNG.drive.
 These spots are intended to leave the car in awkward positions so you can tow it back to a garage or recovery point.
 The mod now comes with a tiny UI app so you can trigger a random crash with a single button press.

 ## How it works
 - When the mod loads it searches the map for available spawn spheres and uses them as crash locations.
+If none are found, a few built-in sample points are used instead.
 - The script chooses a random location and moves the active vehicle there when triggered.
-- You can still add extra spots at runtime with `crashTeleport.addCrashPoint(pos, rot)`.
+- You can still add extra spots at runtime with `crash_teleport.addCrashPoint(pos, rot)`.

 ## Installation